A Guide to Trees You Should Preserve When Land Clearing in Wisconsin

 - JakeSchmidt

 When people think of land clearing, they usually picture bulldozers and chainsaws tearing through thick brush and overgrown trees.
-But here’s a fresh take: sometimes the best land improvement strategy is knowing what to preserve, not just what to remove.
+However, land improvement can also focus on what to preserve, not just what to remove.

-At Midwest Land Solutions, we’ve seen firsthand how selective tree conservation can enhance everything from property value to soil health to wildlife habitat.
-Before you clear your land here are a few types of trees you might want to consider tagging and keeping.
+At Midwest Land Solutions, we know that selective tree conservation can enhance property value, soil health, and wildlife habitat.
+Before you clear your land, consider keeping these types of trees.

-Oaks, especially white and red varieties, are gold for wildlife.
-Their acorns are a critical food source for deer, turkey, and other game animals.
-Mature oaks can take decades to produce heavily, so if you’ve got them, you’ve got something many landowners would love.
+Oaks, especially white and red varieties, are invaluable for wildlife.
+Their acorns provide a critical food source for deer, turkeys, and other game animals.
+Mature oaks can take decades to produce heavily, making them a treasure for many landowners.

 Tip: Mark healthy oaks before clearing.
-They add value for hunting land and long-term timber potential.
+They add significant value for hunting land and timber potential.

 A Strategic Approach to Clearing

-Clearing land doesn’t mean flattening it.
+Clearing land doesn’t have to mean flattening it entirely.
 A strategic approach includes:

 Walking the property before clearing